Sovereign-Labs/ubuntu-evm-starter-script/README.md

 - Remove the CloudFormation stack

 **Warning**: This permanently deletes:
-- The EC2 instance and all data on it
+- All EC2 instances and their data
+- The Aurora database cluster
 - The VPC and all networking resources
 - Any resources created by the stack